EvanMcBroom/lsa-whisperer/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE.txt)

-> Thank you to [Elad](https://twitter.com/elad_shamir) for providing the inspiration for this tool and the research, support, and collaboration throughout its development.

 LSA Whisperer is a set of tools for interacting with authentication packages using their individual message protocols.
 Support is provided for the cloudap, msv1_0, negotiate, pku2u, schannel, and kerberos packages.
 Please refer to the [wiki](https://github.com/EvanMcBroom/lsa-whisperer/wiki) to see which message protocols are currently supported.